ibm-cloud-docs/vmwaresolutions/services/fsa_considerations.md

 Automated deployment of the FortiGate Security Appliance service is no longer supported.
 For a similar service, consider the [FortiGate Virtual Appliance](/docs/vmwaresolutions?topic=vmwaresolutions-fortinetvm_considerations), which is deployed automatically.
 {: deprecated}

-The FortiGate Security Appliance service deploys a pair of FortiGate Security Appliance (FSA) 300 series devices in a highly available mode.
+FortiGate Security Appliance has a pair of FortiGate Security Appliance (FSA) 300 series devices in a highly available mode.
 This deployment provides the following services to protect all the servers and virtual machines on the public VLAN of your instances:
 * Firewall
 * Routing
 * NAT